Engin-Boot/pong-stage-nihalX1/Stage0/ScoreSystem.md

-# User Interface
+# Score System

 ## Feature

-This module explains all the changes based on the SoreSystem.
+This module explains all the changes based on the Score System.

 ## Acceptance Criteria